1. Opening Lines

 ‘My friend Herb McGinnis, a cardiologist, was talking.
 The four of us were sitting around his kitchen table drinking gin.’

-So opens an early version of a Raymond Carver story ‘Drinking gin and talking about love,’ that would later, after edits by Gordon Lish, be published as ‘What We Talk About When We Talk About Love’.
+So opens an early version of a Raymond Carver story ‘Beginners’, that would later, after edits by Gordon Lish, be published as ‘What We Talk About When We Talk About Love’.
 In the subsequent, edited, version, the story opens differently: ‘My friend Mel McGinnis was talking.
 Mel McGinnis is a cardiologist, and sometimes that gives him the right.’
 I prefer the later version, and not just because I like the name ‘Mel’ better.
 There’s something about the reference to the ‘right’ to talk that hints at the relationship dynamics within the story, and to the dark underbelly of love.
 Herb/Mel is a cardiologist, and no one can dispute that he’s familiar with the physical entity that is the human heart; but it turns out that although he may know plenty about cardiology, he knows almost nothing at all about love.

 Let’s rename Herb/Mel one more time and give him a new job: